IoannisIatrakis/EcoGraph/README.md

 Also, in /back-end/db.js you should change the fields with your settings.

-In the front-end directoru, run npm i && ng serve in order to start the angularApp.
+In the front-end directory, run npm i && ng serve in order to start the angularApp.